react-native-elements/react-native-elements-app/README.md

 **[Mobile App](https://expo.io/@monte9/react-native-elements-app)** | **[Web App](https://react-native-elements.github.io/react-native-elements-app)**

 This is the Demo app for [React Native Elements](https://github.com/react-native-elements/react-native-elements) built with [Expo](https://expo.io/).
-In this app you will find examples on on how to use various RNE components as well as production-ready screens.
+The purpose of this app is to demonstrate the usage of the various UI components that React Native Elements provides out of the box, so that you can focus on what really matters.

-This app also work on the `web` platform using [React Native Web](https://github.com/necolas/react-native-web).
+This app also works on the `web` platform using [React Native Web](https://github.com/necolas/react-native-web).
 You can checkout the [live website here](https://react-native-elements.github.io/react-native-elements-app).
-If you are looking to build a React Native mobile app & also reuse the code to deploy on web, this repo can be used as a great starting point.
+If you are looking to build a React Native mobile app and also reuse the code to deploy on web, this repo can be used as a great starting point.

+This is the purpose we decided to use [Expo](https://expo.io/), which reduces the effort required to build an app once and deploy it anywhere.

 ## Getting Started